jackpurrin/fbla-project/README.md

 this is a repository for my FBLA project!! i scrapped the website design idea and decided to work on the tamogatchi idea.

-it's going to be mainly written in python, but i'm gonna work on making a rust version.
+it's going to be mainly written in lua.

 > [!WARNING]
 > this isn't required but you should be using SSH to pull and push the repository, and you should also be singing your commits with a SSH or GPG key!

 > [!TIP]
-> don't modify `main.py` unless you have 100% stable working changes. while you develop, work with test.py!
+> don't modify `main.lua` unless you have 100% stable working changes. while you develop, work with test.lua!

 > [!TIP]
-> docs for the `arcade` framework are located at https://api.arcade.academy/ !
+> docs for the `love` framework are located at https://love2d.org/wiki/ !

 ## to-do list

-- [ ] get basic graphics working in arcade!
+- [ ] get basic graphics working in LOVE!
 - [ ] make a "cost of care system"
     - this means:
     - food and supply costs